deanmalmgren/textract/CONTRIBUTING.md

 jot down some notes for one of the more common contributions---how to add support for hitherto unsupported file type `.abc123`:

-* write an `extract` function in `textract/parsers/abc123_parser.py`
+* write an `Parser` class in `textract/parsers/abc123_parser.py` that inherits from `textract.parsers.utils.BaseParser` and implements the `extract(self, filename, **kwargs)` method

-* add a test file in `tests/abc123/some_filename_that_you_like.abc123`

-* add your test file to the functional test suite in `tests/run_functional_tests.sh` and make sure your test runs correctly (you'll probably need to specify the correct md5 checksum, which should be pretty obvious after you run the script the first time).
+* add a test file in `tests/abc123/some_filename_that_you_like.abc123` and add it to the functional test suite in `tests/run_functional_tests.sh`.
+After running this script the first time, you'll see how you can correctly specify the md5 checksum.

 * if your package relies on any external sources, be sure to add them in either `requirements/python` (for python packages) or